 There is a cafe car usually next door to the business class car.
 Here, Amtrak sells sandwiches and salads (the average price is around $6.50).
-I had an artisan-style turkey sandwich on one journey and a cobb salad on the other.
-Both were just O.K.
+I recently had an artisan-style turkey sandwich on one journey and a cobb salad on the other.
+Both were just okay.
 The salad was really fresh, but the sandwich had mayonnaise on it, which I dislike.
 I might bring my own lunch next time.
 There are tables in the cafe car where passengers can sit and eat.

 Amtrak Guest Rewards Bonus